Calytic/Oxide.Ext.Catalyst/README.md

 Original authors are attributed and their corresponding documentation and possible licensing information is included.

 If you identify any misattribution or a missing license please do not hesitate to contact us.

-Plugins are sourced directly from GitHub, the default repository may be found here [Calytic/oxideplugins](https://github.com/Calytic/oxideplugins)

 More information on the intermediate web service used for Catalyst may be found in [SOURCE.md](https://github.com/Calytic/Oxide.Ext.Catalyst/blob/master/docs/SOURCE.md)